hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 ## Step 3

-Now we're going to program in Python and Mapnik, using sample code and the python interpreter.
+Now we're going to program in Python and Mapnik, using sample code and the Python interpreter.

 The idea here is not that you have to interact with Mapnik via Python, but that this is a good way to build foundational skills for how Mapnik works.

 So, let's begin!
-Open a python interpreter simply by typing in your terminal:
+Open a Python interpreter simply by typing in your terminal:

     python

 The code below can be pasted into your interpreter.
 Ideally paste line by line so you can confirm each step is working.
 The commented lines (#) should be able to be pasted without trouble, but depending on your interpreter setting may cause errors.

 ### Import Mapnik

-Import the Mapnik python bindings:
+Import the Mapnik Python bindings:

     import mapnik